gguzhov/MDI_assistant_project/README.md

 <h3 align="center">How do I use the bot?</h3>

-From the suggested list of desciplines choose one that you need
+From the suggested list of desciplines choose the one that you need

 Get all significant info about the course

-If you want to get information about one more descipline, pusn button with its name
+If you want to get information about one more descipline, just push a button with its name on it

-If that's all that you needed, push the stop button
+If you got all the info you needed, push the stop button.
+Next time you want to use this bot, type /start and follow the same intructions:)

 <h3 align="center">If you still have any questions...</h3>